a8kj7sea/a8kjson/README.md

 5. Maybe POJO mapper and intro to mapper init
    - Consider adding a POJO mapper and introduction to initializing the mapper (not sure yet).

+## Notes

+To be honest, I didn’t fully understand the requirements, so I had to create a custom JSON library since external libraries are not allowed.

+The JSON implementation is not complete and is still not stable, but it is stable for the necessary functionality required right now.
+I can improve and optimize it in the future.

+Regarding the project, I tried to make it as flexible as possible.